 How to Resolve Arguments Constructively – Compromise

 For compromise negotiations to work, you need to be open to your partner’s opinions and desires.
-You don’t have to agree with everything your partner says, but you have to be honestly open to considering his/her position.
+You don’t have to agree with everything your partner says, but you have to be honestly open to considering their position.

-Agree to both think about the aspects of the problem that feel immovable to you, and the ones you feel willing to compromise on, and each write them down separately under two headings.
+It can help to both think about the aspects of the problem that feel immovable to you, and the ones you feel willing to compromise on, and each write them down separately under two headings.
 Remember the aikido principle of yielding to win – the more able you are to compromise, the better able you’ll be to persuade your partner.
 So try to make your compromise lists longer than your immovable lists.

 - What you agree on